 Birth Certificate in Kenya Application Requirements

 If you are a new parent, i.e., you are registering for your newborn baby who is less than six months old.
 This is the best time because it is much easier to go through the process.
 This is a very vital step in a child’s life because it marks the first step of being recognised officially by the state as a citizen of this country.

 Requirements to apply for a birth certificate in Kenya:

 - A copy of the baby’s father ID

 - The original birth notification

-Please note that a birth certificate is given free of charge if the application is made within the first six months of birth, however, a convenience fee of Kshs 50 is charged to facilitate the process.
-The fee is different for late registration or registration as an adult.
+Please note that a birth certificate is given free of charge if the application is made within the first six months of birth.
+However, a convenience fee of Kshs 50 is charged to facilitate the process.
+The cost is different for late registration or registration as an adult.

 All you need to do is obtain and fill out and submit a form from the District Birth and Death Registries.
-However, if your child was born at home, the Sub-Chief is authorized to register births in his location.
-In Nairobi, all births are registered at the City Hall.
+However, if your child was born at home, the Sub-Chief is authorised to register births in his location.
+In Nairobi, all deliveries are registered at the City Hall.

 Applying for Late Birth Certificate in Kenya